cncf/mentoring/communitybridge/README.md

 state until a mentor will pick it up.
 There is no need to reapply (you'll see an error if you'll try to reapply).

-The stipend is $5500 per student/cycle.
-Please check out the [guidelines](payments/payment_instructions.md) on how to be paid.
+The stipend guides and amounts are listed [here](https://docs.linuxfoundation.org/docs/communitybridge/mentorship/mentee-stipends).

 **Please see the full eligibility criteria in the [Community Bridge documentation](https://docs.linuxfoundation.org/docs/communitybridge/mentorship/mentee-guide/am-i-eligible)**.